-The population and development growth trends described in the Community Profile of this Town Plan carry with them an increased demand for local facilities and services.
-As a small rural community, Halifax does not have public transportation.
+The population and development growth trends described in the Community Profile of this Town Plan carry with them a demand for local facilities and services.
+As a small rural community, Halifax does not have public transportation outside of limited MOOver service from Deerfield Valley Transit for Seniors.